-Dr. Elli Groner serves as the leader researcher of the Center for Hyper Arid Socio-Ecology, a professor of ecology at the Arava Institute, and as the Scientific Director of the Dead Sea and Arava Science Center.
+Dr. Elli Groner serves as the leader researcher of the Center for Arid Socio-Ecology, ecology faculty at the Arava Institute, and as the Scientific Director of the Dead Sea and Arava Science Center.

 He is working on ecosystem integrity of the desert including the link between biodiversity, ecosystem and landscape ecology.
 He works on restoration of disturbed areas like the Evrona oil spill, and how to maintain their integrity.
 He works on the link between ecosystem integrity and services in the desert.
 This project involves working with neighbors across the border.
 He is also in charge of the national monitoring of acacia trees and studies other aspects of them.
 He runs research in two Long Term Ecological Research sites (Wadi Shita and Ramon).
 Recently he started a research on climate change impact on the ecology of arid environments.

-He lives in Mitzpe Ramon with his wife, three children, a dog, a cat and seven hamsters.
+Dr. Groner lives in Mitzpe Ramon with his wife, three children, a dog, a cat, and seven hamsters.